Winter storm naming in the United States: Background

 The practice of using names to identify weather systems goes back several centuries, with systems named after places, saints or things they hit before the formal start of each naming scheme.
 Examples include The Great Snow of 1717, The Schoolhouse Blizzard (1888), the Mataafa Storm, the Storm of the Century (1993).
 Credit for the first usage of personal names for weather is generally given to the Queensland Government Meteorologist Clement Wragge, who named tropical cyclones and anticyclones between 1887–1907.
 This system of naming weather systems subsequently fell into disuse for several years after Wragge retired, until it was revived for typhoons in the latter part of the Second World War.

 Named days of the calendar for storms include a storm that hit in 1940 called the Armistice Day Blizzard, a storm in Oregon in 1962 called the Columbus Day Storm, a storm in 1976 called the Groundhog Day gale, and more recently a storm in 1991 dubbed the Halloween blizzard.
 The twentieth century closed with two more storms that received names.
 In 1997, a blizzard that impacted the Northeastern United States was called the April Fool's Day Blizzard.

 Storms of the twenty-first century include the South Valley Surprise of 2002 that impacted Oregon.
 During 2006 a major winter storm that impacted Colorado was dubbed the Colorado Holiday Blizzards.
 During October 2012 after informally using the previously coined name "Snowtober" for the 2011 Halloween nor'easter, The Weather Channel announced that it was going to start naming winter storms from a predetermined list of names.
 The Weather Channel argued that the winter storm names would improve communications of storm warnings and help reduce storm impacts.
 Private agencies, and news stations have also named storms in recent years that have received international media attention.
 These names include "Snowmageddon", "Snowzilla", and other voted upon names such as Anna, after former First Lady Anna Harrison.

-Ted Fujita proposed naming the April 3, 1974, tornado outbreak the “Jumbo Outbreak” as 747 was a designated jumbo jet and it occurred on the third day of the fourth in the 74th year of the 20th century.